filecoin-project/filecoin-docs/content/en/basics/the-blockchain/tipsets/index.md

     - "/developers/smart-contracts/concepts/tipsets/"
 ---

 ## Blocks

-The Filecoin network produces multiple blocks at every epoch.
-In simple terms, block producers run a local function that uses their _quality-adjusted power_, as represented in the power table, and randomness from the Drand network to determine if they're eligible to produce a block for the current epoch.
-This consensus protocol is called _expected consensus_.

-These blocks are assembled in a **tipset**, and the execution of their messages is deferred to the next tipset.
-Theoretically, there can be `0` to infinite blocks in a tipset.
-In practice, however, we see `5` to `10` blocks per tipset.
+In Filecoin, a block consists of:

+- A block header
+- A list of _messages_ contained in the block
+- A signed copy of each message listed

+Every block refers to at least one _parent block_; that is, a block produced in a prior epoch.

+A _message_ represents communication between two actors, and thus changes in network state.
+The messages are listed in their order of appearance, deduplicated and returned in canonical order of execution.
+So, in other words, a block describes all changes to the network state in a given epoch.

-## Introduction of Ethereum
+## Tipsets

+As described in [Consensus]({{< relref "consensus" >}}), multiple potential block producers may be elected via Expected Consensus (EC) to create a block in each epoch.
+All valid blocks with the same height and same parent block are assembled into a group called a _tipset_.

+### Benefits of tipsets

+In other blockchains, blocks are used as the fundamental representation of network state; that is, the overall status of each participant in the network at a given time.
+However, this structure has the following disadvantages:

+- Potential block producers may be hobbled by network latency.
+- Not all valid work is rewarded.
+- Decentralization and collaboration in block production is not incentivized.

+Because Filecoin is a chain of tipsets rather than individual blocks, the network enjoys the following benefits:

+- All valid blocks generated in a given round are used to determine network state, increasing network efficiency and throughput.
+- All valid work is rewarded (that is, all validated blokc producers in an epoch receive a block reward).
+- All potential block producers are incentivized to produce blocks, disincentivizing centralization and promoting collaboration.
+- Because all blocks in a tipset have the same height and parent, Filecoin is able to achieve rapid convergenece in the case of forks.

+In summary, blocks, which contain actor messages, are grouped into tipsets in each epoch, which can be thought of as the overall description of network state for a given epoch.

+### Tipsets in the Ethereum JSON-RPC

 Wherever you see the term _block_ in the Ethereum JSON-RPC, you should mentally read _tipset_.
 Before the inclusion of the Filecoin EVM-runtime, there was no single hash referring to a tipset.
-A tipset ID was the concatenation of block CIDs, which led to a variable length ID, and a pretty poor experience.
+A tipset ID was the concatenation of block CIDs, which led to a variable length ID, and poor user experience.

-With the Ethereum JSON-RPC, we introduced the concept of the tipset CID for the first time!
+With the Ethereum JSON-RPC, we introduced the concept of the _tipset CID_ for the first time.
 It is calculated by hashing the former _tipset key_ using a blake-256 hash.
-Therefore:
+Therefore, when you see the term:

-- Wherever you see _block hash_, think _tipset hash_.
+- _block hash_, think _tipset hash_.
-- Wherever you see _block height_, think _tipset epoch_.
+- _block height_, think _tipset epoch_.
-- Wherever you see _block messages_, think _messages in all blocks in a tipset, in their order of appearance, deduplicated and returned in canonical order of execution_.
+- _block messages_, think _messages in all blocks in a tipset, in their order of appearance, deduplicated and returned in canonical order of execution_.